Hillary Hartley

 Hillary Hartley is an American technologist and government official who has served in both local and federal government in the US, and in the Canadian province of Ontario.
+From April 2023 until Mar 2025, she was the CEO of the U.S. Digital Response, a non-profit organization supporting public sector organizations in the USA.

-Hartley was the Chief Digital and Data Officer and Deputy Minister for Digital Government, Cabinet Office, for the province of Ontario, the first person to hold this position, taking office in April 2017 until March 2023.
-As the head of the Ontario Digital Service, based within the Treasury Board Secretariat, she is responsible for leading the provincial government's digital transformation efforts and for operationalizing the Simpler, Faster, Better Services Act of 2019.
-As part of her role, she also chairs the government's Digital Government Board.
+Hartley was the Chief Digital and Data Officer and Deputy Minister for Digital Government, Cabinet Office, for the province of Ontario, the first person to hold this position, taking office in April 2017.
+As the head of the Ontario Digital Service, based within the Treasury Board Secretariat, she was responsible for leading the provincial government's digital transformation efforts and for operationalizing the Simpler, Faster, Better Services Act of 2019.
+As part of her role, she also chaired the government's Digital Government Board.

 Prior to her role in Ontario, Hartley was a co-founder and Deputy Executive Director of 18F, a digital services agency within the United States federal government based within the General Services Administration.
 She had been a Presidential Innovation Fellow working on the MyUSA service, and together with a group of former fellows founded 18F in March 2014 under the Obama administration.